binarycounter/Bogodroid/README.md

 *Please note that most loaders require /proc to be mounted, which is not the case in the chroot environment in the VM image.
 Run `mount -t proc none /proc` as root inside the chroot environment to fix this.*

-`unityloader` uses a TOML config file to configure paths and properties.
-An example config file is provided in `configs/unity.toml`.
-If you run the program directly from the build directory and have extracted your APK in `gamefiles/unity/` you can use this config without changes:
+`unityloader` and `limboloader` use a TOML config file to configure paths and properties.
+Example config files are provided in `configs/`.
+If you run the program directly from the build directory and have extracted your Unity game APK in `gamefiles/unity/` you can use this config without changes:

 `./unityloader ../configs/unity.toml`